Jeffallan/workos-golang-route-decorators/README.md

 An example application demonstrating how to authenticate users with AuthKit's React SDK.
 We build on that example by adding a Golang api server where we:
    1) verify the JWT issues by WorkOS via JWKS and;
-   2) add custom middle functions and decorators as a foundation for robust access control; leveraging Golang's `context.Context()`.
+   2) add custom middleware functions and decorators as a foundation for robust access control; leveraging Golang's `context.Context()`.

 ## Prerequisites